Basics for ice cream production

 Locust bean gum

 This is produced from the ground Seeds of the carob tree manufactured.
-It's a natural stabilizer.
+It's a Natural stabilizer.
 It prevents the formation of large ice crystals and is particularly important for ice cream varieties with a high water content.
 Locust bean gum* is part of the Ice base and many ice cream recipes.
 Do not be put off by the name E410.

 Cocoa